haremtc/github-demo/README.md

-# github-demo
+# huckster-ph
-A simple demo repository.
+A repository for capstone project.